chuckdries/sunhacks-19/readme.md

 ## Overview

-# See the branch "prep/in-memory-messageboard" for the message board
+# See the branch "prep/in-memory-messageboard" for the simplest example message board.
+Otherwise, the master branch is the completed project including register/login systems

 This series will be broken into two workshops: